Post

 We will explore how game theory, the study of strategic decision-making, can be used to explain and predict human behavior across various contexts.
 Why are we sometimes willing to pay inordinate sums of money for a wrist-watch that tells the time as well as our phones?
 What explains feuds and long cycles of retaliation?
 And what is the best way to take a penalty shot?
 We will see how behaviors that seems puzzling, bizarre, or even irrational reflect some form of strategic thinking, when viewed through a game theory lens.
 By analyzing real-world scenarios, we will discover how concepts like Nash equilibrium, cooperation, and competition reveal the underlying logic of human choices.

 Week 1.
-Intro
+Intro and Our First Game

 April 28, 2025